Xi'an Metro: History

+As of January 2025, the network includes 11 metro lines and one commuter railway with a total length of 427.9 km and 270 stations.

 Lines in operation

 Line 1

 The second route, Line 1, was scheduled to start in late 2009 but was brought one year earlier as per Chinese government's response to the Great Recession.
 Line 1 opened on 15 September 2013.
 The route runs from east to west.
 The line is 31.45 km with 23 stations.

 To accelerate the speed of overall economic development between Xi'an and Xianyang cities, the Transportation Department of Xi'an decided to extend Line 1 to promote business travel between the two cities, as well as improve the efficiency of land use alongside Line 1.
 The preparation phase for the extension Line 1 started with the compilation of a feasibility study on November 4, 2007.

 Line 2

-Line 2 opened on 16 September 2011.
-This line is 33.637 km long with 21 stations.
+The first line that was opened, Line 2, opened on 16 September 2011.
+This line is 33.637 km long with 25 stations.
+The line runs from north to south.

+Line 2 links the new Xi'an North Railway Station to Weiqu.
+It was built 20 m below ground to protect the Xi'an City Wall, built by the Ming Dynasty [1368-1644] that was 14 km long.
+To protect ancient buildings from the impact of vibration, advanced technologies were used.

 Line 3

-Construction of Xi'an Metro's Line 3 broke ground in May 2011, began public trial testing on September 20, 2016, and was opened at November 8, 2016.
+Construction of Xi'an Metro's Line 3 broke ground in May 2011, began public trial testing on September 20, 2016, and was opened on November 8, 2016.
 The line is currently 39.15 km long with 26 stations.
 When Phase 2 (still under planning) opens, the line will be 50.5 km long and with 31 stations.